Right to Buy: Scotland

 In July 2013, the Scottish Government confirmed that Right to Buy would be abolished in Scotland from 2017.
 It was in the end abolished as a part of the Housing (Scotland) Act 2014 from 1 August 2016.

 Wales

 In the summer of 2017, the Welsh Government proposed a law to abolish Right to Buy in Wales.
-This law was passed by the Welsh Assembly in December 2017, and the scheme ended on 26 January 2019.
+The Abolition of the Right to Buy and Associated Rights (Wales) Act 2018 was passed by the National Assembly in December 2017, and the scheme ended on 26 January 2019.

 Criticisms

 The Right to Buy scheme has been criticised for the following reasons: